thealongsider/Data-Analytics-Projects/README.md

 911 Calls -Capstone Project -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.
 I completed this capstone project as part of an online data science course.

 Choropleth Mapping -- Created geographical maps using plotly

-To view my Kaggle profile, you can use this link: https://www.kaggle.com/thealongsider

-To view my work with Tableau, you can use this url: public.tableau.com/profile/brandon.massaro/